jkuhlmann/cgltf/README.md

 - animations
 - cameras

+cgltf also supports some glTF extensions:
+- KHR_materials_pbrSpecularGlossiness

 cgltf does **not** yet support this:
 - morph targets
-- any extensions (like Draco, for example)
+- any unlisted extensions (like Draco, for example)

 ## Building
 The easiest approach is to integrate the `cgltf.h` header file into your project.
 If you are unfamiliar with single-file C libraries (also known as stb-style libraries), this is how it goes: